IDH is a leading consumer healthcare company in the Middle East and Africa with operations in Egypt, Jordan, Nigeria, Saudi Arabia, and Sudan.

 Saudi Arabia

-Saudi Arabia marks IDH’s newest geography, with its official inauguration in December 2023.
-The venture comes following a strategic partnership between IDH, its Jordanian Subsidiary, Biolab, and Izhoor Medical, a company owned by Fawaz Alhokair.
-The new venture aims to create a full-fledged pathology diagnostic services provider in one of the region’s fastest-growing markets characterized by robust macroeconomic fundamentals and an increasingly health-conscious population.
-The venture will launch two initial branches in the Kingdom’s capital city, Riyadh.
+Saudi Arabia marks IDH’s newest geography, with its official inauguration in January 2024.
+The venture represents a strategic partnership between IDH and its Jordanian Subsidiary, Biolab, with the ultimate aim of creating a full-fledged pathology diagnostic services provider in one of the region’s fastest-growing markets characterized by robust macroeconomic fundamentals and an increasingly health-conscious population.
+The venture has launched two initial branches in the Kingdom’s capital city, Riyadh, in January 2024 and is gearing up for accelerated growth in the coming period.